-Health and social care resource utilisation for both trial arms will be estimated using the MILESTONE specific Client Service Receipt Inventory (CSRI), which draws on a CSRI used previously to estimate mental health care costs in the UK,[63] but has been substantially revised for use in MILESTONE.
-It includes questions regarding not only health care usage, but also relating to social and judicial resource use, and these questions are tailored for each participating country to reflect local services.
+Health and social care resource utilisation for both trial arms will be estimated using the MILESTONE-specific Client Service Receipt Inventory (CSRI), which draws on a CSRI used previously to estimate mental healthcare costs in the UK,62 but has been substantially revised for use in MILESTONE.
+It includes questions regarding healthcare usage, and relating to social and judicial resource use, and these questions are tailored for each participating country to reflect local services.
 Young people complete the measure at all four time points.
-For the purpose of economic evaluation, a questionnaire on the burden and impact of TRAM will be completed by all clinicians within the cRCT.
-This will assess how much extra burden is placed upon staff involved within the transition process due to the intervention compared to usual care.
+For the purpose of economic evaluation, a questionnaire on the burden and impact of TRAM will be completed by 9 all clinicians within the cRCT.
+This will assess how much extra burden is placed on staff involved within the transition process due to the intervention compared with usual care.

 The intervention costs associated with managed transition include the cost of implementing, as well as the delivery of the intervention.
-Questionnaires have been distributed to researchers in each country to ascertain the resources required to set up the intervention, whilst Excel logbooks capture the time spent by clinicians completing the TRAM.
-Likewise, the time spent by the University of Warwick preparing the TRAM report is logged within an Excel database and clinician questionnaires will be used to capture the impact of the intervention on resource use.
+Questionnaires have been distributed to researchers in each country to ascertain the resources required to set up the intervention, while Excel logbooks capture the time spent by clinicians completing uses related the TRAM.
+Likewise, the time spent by the University of Warwick preparing the TRAM report is logged within an Excel database, and clinician questionnaires will be used to capture the impact of the intervention on resource use.